pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 ## How does a game engine work?

-A game engine is built out of many complex parts or modules.
-Each with its own specialized function.
+A game engine is built out of many parts or modules, each with a specific role.
 Some of the more obvious ones are:

 - Audio engine
 - Physics engine
-- Graphical User Interfaces
+- Graphical User Interface
-- Rendering
+- 2D or 3D Rendering
 - Animation
 - Networking
-- AI
+- Artificial Intelligence

-Apart from the modules themselves, game engines have managers that organize the interaction between these different parts.
-Most modern game engines run some of these modules in parallel in order to improve performance.
-Parallel execution increases code complexity substantially, not to mention the complexities that comes with the visual rendering pipeline for the video card.
-For this reason and many more, most game developers, be it hobbyists and all the way to seniors, opt for available game engines on the market instead of creating everything from scratch.
+On top of the modules, general engines have systems that organize the interaction between these different parts.
+Most modern game engines run some of these modules in parallel to improve performance.

+Parallel execution increases code complexity a lot.
+The rendering code and performance implications of transferring information from the processor (CPU) to the graphics card (GPU) also add complexity, especially for 3D.
+For this reason and many more, most game developers opt for available game engines on the market instead of creating theirs from scratch.

 ![Unity](./img/unity.png)

-Most of these tools allow you to inject custom functionality by means of a scripting programming language through the use of built-in components.
-So you can bring in third party assets and resources from different places such as 3D modelling applications, audio-creation tools, image editors, fonts from the internet, and much more that you can then organize, operate on, and customize to fit your game's needs.
+Most general engines allow you to code your game using a scripting programming language along with built-in components.
+You can import assets and resources from 3D modeling applications, audio creation tools, image editors, and much more.
+The editor then allows you to organize and use your assets in your code.

-Most general game engines today offer more than just operating on and organizing these resources though.
-Through a plug-in architecture, they allow you to even customize the game engine editor itself, leading to highly opinionated workflows.
-With modern video card technology, some even allow you to customize the way things are rendered on the screen, by tapping into the video rendering pipeline.
+Most general engines offer a plug-in architecture, allowing you to customize the editor itself, leading to a personalized experience.
+Some even allow you to customize rendering by tapping into the video rendering pipeline with modern video cards.

-This just scratches the surface.
-There's lots more to talk about, advanced topics that we can't cover in a general article like this one.

-One important aspect of game engines is a project manager that helps you exporting games for your target platforms, such as Windows, Linux, MacOS, Android, iOS, and consoles.
-We can't underestimate the importance of having an exports manager as there are many complexities that come with cross-platform support.
+They also help you export games for your target platforms, such as Windows, Linux, macOS, Android, iOS, and consoles.
+We can't underestimate the importance of having an export manager as many complexities come with cross-platform support.

+This scratches the surface of what general engines can do for you, but that hopefully gives you a sense of the tools they provide.

 ## Can I make my dream game now?